Deborah Hutton reveals her age-defying health and fitness secrets

 My favourite healthy food is a mass of spinach with garlic and chilli.

-2. What’s your favourite cheat or treat food?
+2. What’s your favourite treat food?

 Hot and salted chips after golf.